swinton/gcsms/README.md

     $ gcsms ls -l
     rwo-  web-health  :hwernow_235nkjg@group.calendar.google.com

-All messaging lists you create or join are muted by default.
+_Note: All messaging lists you create or join are muted by default._

 At this stage, you can send yourself a message: